Lartsch/FediAct/README.md

 Should work for all updated Chromium browsers, updated Firefox, as well as Kiwi browser on Android.
 Currently only Mastodon in different flavors is supported as far as I tested.
 Additional support will be added in the future.

+**Important**: Your data will never leave your machine by using this addon.

 ## Installation
 Right now, this needs to be installed in debugging / developer mode.
 Soon it will be available on Chrome Webstore / Firefox addon store.
 1. Clone this repo or download it as ZIP (in this case, extract it somewhere)